Dorrit Black: Works

 Black created most of her linocuts in the 1930s.
-She worked mainly in water-colours in the late 1930s and then returned to working in oils.
+She worked mainly in watercolours in the late 1930s and then returned to working in oils.
 She settled in Adelaide, South Australia, in the late 1930s with her ageing mother, and painted many landscapes of the Adelaide hills and the south coast.

-Black's lino-prints were integral to her arts practice.
-"She captured the energy of the modern age."
+Black's lino-prints were integral to her art practice.
 As she grew older "the vitality of the natural world" became fundamental.
 "Air Travel 3: The pineapple plantation" is an example of Black's lino-prints.
 The making of linocuts allowed Black to abstract her subjects by eliminating detail and emphasising structure.
 Abstraction allowed her to communicate sensation.

 Black is noted for her 1930 painting The Bridge, showing the Sydney Harbour Bridge as it was being constructed, before the arch was joined.
-The Bridge was painted in jewel-like colours such as aquamarine and “shimmering peacock” and was Australia’s first Cubist landscape.
+The Bridge was painted in jewel-like colours such as aquamarine and "shimmering peacock" and was Australia's first Cubist landscape.
 It was painted in Sydney.